emqx/emqx-docs/en_US/faq/error.md

 $ brew install openssl@1.1
 ```

-After the installation is complete, you can start EMQ X normally.
+After the installation is complete, you can start EMQX normally.

 ## MSVCR120.dll is missing from Windows